Recommendation Letter for an Employee [Guide with Examples]

 I am delighted to recommend_________ [applicant’s name] for_______________ [applicant’s target position] at your company.
 [Applicant’s name] has worked with us at____________ [your company’s name] as a_____________ [Applicant’s former or current job title] for__________ [Mention the duration] and he/she has been reporting to me in my position as the overall department supervisor.

-Ever since he/she joined this company, he/she has proved to be an invaluable asset to the organization, and she has played a key role in helping this company achieve most of its key goals. _ [Applicant’s name] is an excellent communicator (both verbally and in writing), is extremely organized, and can work under minimum supervision.
+Ever since he/she joined this company, he/she has proved to be an invaluable asset to the organization, and she has played a key role in helping this company achieve most of its key goals.
+[Applicant’s name] is an excellent communicator (both verbally and in writing), is extremely organized, and can work under minimum supervision.
 Beyond that, ___ [applicant’s name] is honest, dependable, hardworking, and can take the initiative to complete even the most complex of tasks, and this makes it pleasurable to work around her.
 Everyone in the company adores how_____________ [applicant’s name] is able to draw inspiration from any challenge that he/she faces, rather than being intimidated by them.

 At one point, _[applicant’s name] professional etiquette and expertise in problem-solving proved to be pivotal in solving a consumer complaint issue for our entire company.
 Not only did [he/she] put this skillset to work, but [he/she] also led a campaign to help redeem our company’s reputation.
 Moreover, she spearheaded a series of training sessions to educate the rest of the team on handling consumer complaint issues to achieve customer satisfaction.
-This helped increased our overall sales by 30% and our profit margins by 18%.
+This helped increase our overall sales by 30% and our profit margins by 18%.

 Along with ___ [applicant’s name] undeniable talent, he/she has always been a great team player, always fostering discipline and positive discussions to help bring the best out of everyone.
 Given the above-mentioned reasons and countless other reasons, I strongly recommend___________ [applicant’s name]to join your company.
-Frankly stating, I wouldn’t have let him/her resign from her current position if my company was able to offer her the career fulfillment goals that he/she is hoping to get from your company.
+Frankly, I wouldn’t have let him/her resign from her current position if my company was able to offer her the career fulfillment goals that he/she is hoping to get from your company.
 I hope that you consider him/her for the job.

 I would be happy to offer any further information that you may need concerning_________ [applicant’s name] qualifications.
 Feel free to contact me at_______________ [Provide your reliable phone number or email address].